openmopac/openmopac.github.io/content/guides/basics.md

 MOPAC does not require any keywords to function.
 Its default behavior without keywords is to perform a geometry relaxation using the PM7 model.
 This will make a sequence of adjustments to the geometry of the input system to find the local minimum of its heat of formation.
-The heat of formation calculated by MOPAC is relative to a decomposition into isolated elements in thermodynamic equilibrium at 25°C.
+The heat of formation calculated by MOPAC is relative to a decomposition into isolated elements that are each in thermodynamic equilibrium at 25°C.
 By default, MOPAC assumes that a system is in vacuum and has a neutral charge and minimum total spin.
 Keywords can then be used to adjust (1) the atomistic system, (2) the type of calculation, and (3) the amount of output.
 The most commonly used keywords are listed below.
-Consult the online MOPAC manual for a more complete description of each keyword and a complete list of keywords.
+Consult the online MOPAC manual for a complete list of keywords and a more complete description of each keyword.

 ### 1SCF